-The Medicare Plan Finder is an online tool on the Medicare.gov site which allows users to compare any Medicare plan options, including Medicare Part C plan, Medicare Part D plans, and Medigap supplemental policies.
+The Medicare Plan Finder is an online tool on the Medicare.gov site that allows users to compare any Medicare plan options, including Medicare Part C plan, Medicare Part D plans, and Medigap supplemental policies.

 Medicare Part A

 Medicare Part A (Hospital Insurance) is a primary insurance plan covering several medical services associated with skilled nursing care and inpatient hospitalization.
-This is provided at low or zero costs to Americans who have attained 65 years and have been contributing to the Social Security and other qualified state or local employment-related pension plans for 40 quarters.
+This is provided at low or zero costs to Americans who have attained 65 years and have been contributing to Social Security and other qualified state or local employment-related pension plans for 40 quarters.